simark/libdelorean/README.md

       a given time.
   * **States of operating system processes**
     * _Keys_: individual OS processes.
-    * _Interval payload_: process state associated with the interval's key.
+    * _Interval value_: process state associated with the interval's key.
     * _State change_: when a process goes from one state to another, an interval is created.
     * _"Find one" query_: find the state of a given process at a given time.
     * _"Find all" query_: find all states of all processes at a given time.
   * **Shipped packages tracking**
     * _Keys_: individual shipped packages.
-    * _Interval payload_: location of a package associated with the interval's key.
+    * _Interval value_: location of a package associated with the interval's key.
     * _State change_: when a package is transfered from one location to another (collection to truck, truck to customs, truck to exchange,